A systematic process for evaluating structured perfect Bayesian equilibria in dynamic games with asymmetric information: Motivation for structured equilibria

-We end this section by noting that finding general PBEs of type $g$ of the game $\mathfrak{D}$ would be a desirable goal, but due to the space of strategies growing exponentially with time, that would be computationally intractable.
-However Fact~1 suggests that strategies of type $m$ form a class that is rich in the sense that they achieve every possible reward profile.
+We end this section by noting that although finding general PBEs of type $g$ of the games $\mathfrak{D}_T$ or $ \mathfrak{D}_\infty $ would be a desirable goal, since the space of strategies is growing exponentially with time, it would be computationally intractable.
+However, Lemmas~1 and 2 suggest that strategies of type $m$ form a rich class that achieves every possible reward profile.
 Since these strategies are functions of beliefs $\pi_t$ that lie in a time-invariant space and are easily updatable, equilibria of this type are potential candidates for computation through backward recursion.
-In this paper our goal is to devise an algorithm to find structured equilibria of type $m$ of the dynamic game $\mathfrak{D}$.
+Our goal is to devise an algorithm to find structured equilibria of type $m$ of the dynamic games $\mathfrak{D}_T$ or $ \mathfrak{D}_\infty $.

+\begin{definition}[SPBE] A structured perfect Bayesian equilibrium is a PBE of the considered dynamic game where at any time $ t $, for any agent $ i $, its equilibrium strategy $ \beta_t^{\ast,i} $ is of type $ m $ (as in~\eqref{eq:m_policies}). \end{definition}